 Without further ado, these are the best places to stay in Tuscany:

-in the Tuscan countryside in the very central area between Florence and Siena, which just also happens to enclose the entire wine region of Chianti within its borders.
+Our Number One Suggestion: the Tuscan countryside in the very central area between Florence and Siena, which just also happens to enclose the entire wine region of Chianti within its borders.

 If you stay anywhere in this area (from San Miniato in the west to the Valdarno in the east), you will generally be within a hour ride or less from the majority of all of the sights you'll want to visit in Tuscany: Florence, Pisa, Lucca, San Gimignano, the Chianti wine area with its many hilltop towns, Siena, Volterra, Arezzo, the Crete Senesi and the Val d'Orcia.

-In particular, I suggest staying in the Tuscan countryside to experience the best sides of Tuscany.
+In particular, I suggest staying in the Tuscan countryside to experience the best side of Tuscany.
 Many villas and farmhouses in the hills of Tuscany have become apartments, hotels, and B&Bs that welcome travelers and become the ideal base to enjoy the peacefulness and beauty of the hills, coast and mountains.

 As mentioned earlier, you will need to have your own car (whether you drive here or rent a car) to be able to pick any property without regard to their location and to explore the region (and cities) on day trips, heading out to explore in a new direction every day.